sid-verma-thd/ML4Askuity/4_PromoAnalytics/README.md

 **Complication**

+Although we are able to pickup on anomalies.
-We would like to explain some of the reasons why we see sales anomalies.
+- We would like to explain some of the reasons why we see sales anomalies.

-**Question**

-The main question we are trying to answer is what's the impact of promotions on Alerts and Sales spikes.
+- Understand the impact of promotions on Alerts and Sales Spikes

+**Solution**

+We would be looking at historical data to understand the impact of promotions on sales, and if promotions could be one of the many explanations of the sales alerts.

 # Steps Followed to Build Analysis